-Yes, but only until 1 June 2019 if you are entering a new tenancy.
+Yes, but only until 1 June 2019 if you are moving into a new home.
 The Tenant Fees Act 2019 bans most fees after this date.

-If you enter your tenancy before 1 June 2019 then you are still liable for any charges written into your existing agreement (e.g. renewal or check out fees) until 1 June 2020.
+If you entered a tenancy (or licence to occupy) before 1 June 2019 then you are still liable for any charges written into your existing agreement (e.g. renewal or check out fees) until 1 June 2020.

 No. The law on fees was clarified in 2012; Shelter Scotland has more information here.

 A court case in 2018 cast doubt on the ability of letting agents to charge fees.
 The Department of Communities has since issued this guidance:

 "You are well aware of fees charged by letting agents and may have paid such fees before you became a private tenant.
 Where the fees cover work done by the letting agents as part of their service to the landlord, such fees may be recovered if you have evidence that you paid such letting or associated fees in the last six years.